marklogic/node-client-api/README.md

 ## Support

-The MarkLogic Node.js Client API is maintained by MarkLogic Engineering.
+The Progress® MarkLogic® Node Client API is maintained by MarkLogic Engineering.
 It is designed for use in production applications with MarkLogic Server.
 Everyone is encouraged to file bug reports, feature requests, and pull requests through GitHub.
 This input is critical and will be carefully